NexosNexos

 Running Nexos yourself

 Nexos is open source.
-If you want to self-host the control plane and run your own nodes, follow the README in the nexos-dev/nexos repository.
-You'll need Docker, Node 20, pnpm, Postgres, and Redis — docker compose up -d gets the databases running in one command.
+To self-host the control plane and run your own nodes, follow the README at nexos-dev/nexos. docker compose up -d brings up Postgres and Redis; then pnpm dev in apps/api and apps/web.